BBVA/qed/rtd_docs/source/home/quickstart.rst

             ActualVersion: 0
             KeyDigest: 5feceb66ffc86f38d952786c6d696c79c2dbc239dd4e91b46729d73a27fb57e9

 Yes!
-It was inserted in version 0 (actualversion), the last event inserted has version 3 (currentversion), and there is a proof for you to check it.
+It was inserted in version 0 (ActualVersion), the last event inserted has version 3 (CurrentVersion), and there is a proof for you to check it.

 .. note::

-    We print proofs as <TRUNCATED> due to these crypthograpical proofs lenght and difficult to read.
+    We print proofs as <TRUNCATED> due to these crypthograpical proofs are too long and difficult to read.

 2.2 Getting snapshots from the snapshot store.
 ++++++++++++++++++++++++++++++++++++++++++++++

 This proof shows the version in which the event was inserted.
-So, let's ask for the snapshot of that version.
+So, let's ask for the snapshot with that version
-(it contains the information needed -"HyperDigest" and "HistoryDigest"- to verify proofs)
+(it contains the information needed -"HyperDigest" and "HistoryDigest"- to verify proofs).

     .. code-block:: shell